MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 # Labels API

+This article explains how the labels API enables you to send information to the virtual fraud analyst and scorecard in Microsoft Dynamics 365 Fraud Protection.

-The labels API enables you to send fraud or non-fraud signal to Microsoft Dynamics 365 Fraud Protection.
-This data will be used in model training, model performance evaluation, and reporting.
-This is a general API to label any assessment event using either individual transaction/event id or entities like user or payment instrument.
+The labels API enables you to send fraud or non-fraud signals to Fraud Protection.
+This data is used in model training, model performance evaluation, and reporting.
+The labels API is a general API that labels assessment events using either individual transaction or event IDs, or entities such as user or payment instrument.

-## Common label scenarios for Transaction (Purchase/Signup/LogIn/GenericEvent)
+## Common label scenarios for transaction events (purchase/sign up/sign in/generic events)

-- Any fraudulent transactions escalated by your customers
+- Any fraudulent transactions escalated by your customers.
-- Fraudulent activity or account abuse identified by your review team
+- Fraudulent activity or account abuse identified by your review team.
-- Any offline analysis (like behavior analysis or discovered connections to existing fraud cases)
+- Any offline analysis (like behavior analysis or discovered connections to existing fraud cases).
-- TC40/SAFE signals received
+- TC40/SAFE signals received.
-- Reverse previous fraud signal after identifying it as non-fraud based on latest information available
+- Reverse previous fraud signal after identifying it as non-fraud based on latest information available.
-- Chargebacks/refunds received
+- Chargebacks/refunds received.
-- Chargeback reversal after dispute
+- Chargeback reversal after dispute.

-Microsoft recommends using the Chargeback and Refund API for providing information pertaining to chargebacks and refunds.
-For more information about all supported events, see <a href="https://go.microsoft.com/fwlink/?linkid=2084942" target="_blank">Dynamics 365 Fraud Protection API</a>.
+Microsoft recommends using the chargeback and refund API for providing information related to chargebacks and refunds.
+For more information about supported events, see [Dynamics 365 Fraud Protection Service](https://go.microsoft.com/fwlink/?linkid=2084942).

 ## Account or payment instrument details

-- Fraudulent account or payment instrument info identified by your review team
+- Fraudulent account or payment instrument info identified by your review team.
-- Account takeover scenarios escalated by your customers
+- Account takeover scenarios escalated by your customers.

-API Schema:
+## API Schema

 | Attribute  | Type  | Description |
 |------------|-------|-------------|